ryyos/APIRetrys/README.md

 <h1 align="center" >Welcome To APIRetrys 🔥</h1>

-> I created this library to make it easier for developers to handle time out requests that may be caused by network difficulties
+> Are you annoyed because your request has an error due to internet problems?
+I think this could be the answer

 ## Feature